The quantum tropical vertex: Introduction

 \subsection{Context and motivations}

-\subsubsection{SYZ}
+\subsubsection{\textbf{SYZ}}

-The Strominger-Yau-Zaslow \cite{MR1429831} picture of mirror symmetry suggests a two steps construction of the mirror of a Calabi-Yau variety admitting a Lagrangian torus fibration: first, construct the ``semi-flat'' mirror by dualizing the non-singular torus fibers; second, correct the complex structure of the ``semi-flat'' mirror such that it extends across the locus of singular fibers.
-It is expected, \cite{MR1429831}, \cite{MR2131017}, that the corrections involved in the second step are determined by some counts of holomorphic discs in the original variety with boundary on torus fibers.
+The Strominger-Yau-Zaslow \cite{MR1429831} picture of mirror symmetry suggests a two-step construction of the mirror of a Calabi-Yau variety admitting a Lagrangian torus fibration: first, construct the ``semi-flat'' mirror by dualizing the non-singular torus fibers; second, correct the complex structure of the ``semi-flat'' mirror such that it extends across the locus of singular fibers.
+It is expected--see \cite{MR1429831} and Fukaya \cite{MR2131017}-- that the corrections involved in the second step are determined by some counts of holomorphic discs in the original variety with boundary on torus fibers.

-\subsubsection{KS}
+\subsubsection{\textbf{KS}}

-In dimensional two and with at most nodal singular fibers in the torus fibration, Kontsevich-Soibelman \cite{MR2181810} had the insight that algebraic self-consistency constraints on the corrections were strong enough to determine these corrections uniquely.
-More precisely, they reduced the problem to an algebraic computation of commutators in a group of formal families of symplectomorphisms of the dimension two algebraic torus.
+In dimension two and with at most nodal singular fibers in the torus fibration, Kontsevich and Soibelman \cite{MR2181810} had the insight that algebraic self-consistency constraints on the corrections were strong enough to determine these corrections uniquely.
+More precisely, they reduced the problem to an algebraic computation of commutators in a group of formal families of symplectomorphisms of the $2$-dimensional algebraic torus.

 This algebraic formalism, graphically encoded under the form of scattering diagrams, was generalized and extended to higher dimensions by Gross-Siebert \cite{MR2846484} and plays an essential role in the Gross-Siebert algebraic approach to mirror symmetry.